zmorton8057/mudlFrontEnd/README.md

 ## Features
 User profile that keeps track of your moods over the last month, randomly generated mantra with an option for additional mantras, an encyclopedia of where emotions derive based upon psychological studies and anecdotal evidence.
+Long Press on moods to get a definition

 ## Installation
 ### Prequisites